lowRISC/opentitan/hw/ip/sysrst_ctrl/doc/_index.md

 The `sysrst_ctrl` logic is very simple.
 It looks up the configuration registers to decide how long the EC reset pulse duration and how long the keyboard debounce timer should be.
-Also what actions to take (e.g. Interrupt, EC reset, GSC reset, disconnect the battery from the power tree).
+Also what actions to take (e.g. Interrupt, EC reset, OpenTitan reset request, disconnect the battery from the power tree).

 ## Compatibility